 The AiF’s activities as a centre of excellence in R&D support span the whole innovation chain.
 The support programmes, which the AiF manages all aim at strengthening firm’s innovation capacity through R&D. They help SMEs successfully tackle technological challenges and support cooperation with other firms and with research organisations.

-- Industrial Collective Research for the benefit of entire industrial sectors or branches –“Industrielle Gemeinschaftsforschung“ (IGF), funded by the Federal Ministry of Economic Affairs and Energy
+- Industrial Collective Research for the benefit of entire industrial sectors or branches –"Industrielle Gemeinschaftsforschung" (IGF), funded by the Federal Ministry for Economic Affairs and Climate Action

-- Governmental R&D programmes to raise the innovativeness of individual enterprises: ZIM cooperation as one module of the ZIM programme (Central Innovation Programme) focuses on R&D cooperation between SMEs and between SMEs and research institutes funded by the Federal Ministry of Economic Affairs and Energy
+- Governmental R&D programmes to raise the innovativeness of individual enterprises: ZIM cooperation as one module of the ZIM programme (Central Innovation Programme) focuses on R&D cooperation between SMEs and between SMEs and research institutes funded by the Federal Ministry for Economic Affairs and Climate Action